Charles Henry Allan Bennett: Ceylon, yoga and Buddhism

-At some time between 1889 and 1900, in his late twenties, Bennett travelled to Asia to relieve his chronic asthma, after submersing himself in the study Buddhism.
-He travelled to Ceylon as a self-converted Buddhist, staying at Kamburugamuwa in the Matara district for four months, Bennett studied the Pali language and the root Theravadan Teachings under an elder Sinhala monk Venerable Revata Thera.
-Cassius Pereira later recalled that "such was the brilliance of his intellect" that he had mastered that ancient tongue in six months and could fluently converse."
+At some time between 1889 and 1900, in his late twenties, Bennett traveled to Asia to relieve his chronic asthma, after submersing himself in the study Buddhism.
+He traveled to Ceylon as a self-converted Buddhist, staying at Kamburugamuwa in the Matara district for four months, Bennett studied the Pali language and the root Theravadan Teachings under an elder Sinhala monk Venerable Revata Thera.
+Cassius Pereira later recalled that "such was the brilliance of his intellect that he had mastered that ancient tongue in six months and could fluently converse."
 Further that Bennett "made many close friends amongst the Buddhists of Ceylon, who gave him much assistance in every way."
 Bennett also spent time visiting monasteries, monks and sacred sites, familiarising and immersing himself with the Buddhist culture and practice of Ceylon.

 In Colombo he studied Hatha Yoga under the yogi Ponnambalam Ramanathan (Shri Parananda) who was said to be a man of "profound religious knowledge".
-As Bennetts' health improved, he served as tutor to the younger sons of the Shri Parananda, who was a high-caste Tamil and the Solicitor General of Ceylon.
+As Bennett's health improved, he served as tutor to the younger sons of the Shri Parananda, who was a high-caste Tamil and the Solicitor General of Ceylon.
 Florence Farr a prior Golden Dawn associate, was also to move over to Ceylon years later, and became the principal lady of Shri Parananda's College for Girls.
 Bennett joined the Sangha under the yogi and took the name Swami Maitrananda, which was already of Buddhist significance.
 The psychic potency of the man become more pronounced as he mastered the breathing techniques, mantras, asana postures and concentration practices in an amazingly short time period.
 Crowley visited Bennett in Kandy, and personally attended on him during a yogic meditation retreat.
-Crowley supported his retreat by quietly bringing food into the room next door to where Bennett was practising.
+Crowley supported his retreat by quietly bringing food into the room nextdoor to where Bennett was practising.
 Having missed two meals in a row, Crowley out of concern checked on Bennett finding him not seated on the central mat, but at the end of the room still in the Padmasana yoga posture "in his knotted position, resting on his head and right shoulder, exactly like an image overturned."
 Crowley set him a right, and he came out of the trance quite unaware that anything unusual had happened.